 A must for all barbecue fans, Smoke On The Water offers traditional, perfectly cooked barbecue food including beef brisket, pulled pork, baby back ribs and the award-winning pimento cheeseburger.
-As a frequently busy, local favorite, Smoke on Water has a deserved place on our pick of the best restaurants in Greenville, SC and it is often worth calling ahead to secure a table.
-The inside is cozy and welcoming, which sets it apart from the general no-frills ambience associated with barbecue restaurants.
-There is also a well-stocked bar that gets very busy at happy hour and outdoor seating area with live music.
+As a local favorite, Smoke on Water gets busy and it is worth calling ahead to secure a table.
+The well-stocked bar is a lively place to be at happy hour, and the outdoor seating area has regular live music.

 Smoke on the Water, 1 Augusta Street, Greenville, SC, USA, +1 864-232-9091.

-Soby’s uses fresh, local ingredients to create contemporary dishes with old south influences.
-The restaurant has a selection of dishes which best showcase ‘southern taste’, such as fried green tomatoes and bacon mac and cheese to accompany its New South dishes, which include Antebellum shrimp and bacon wrapped pork tenderloin.
-The building itself was first erected in the 1800s and has previously housed a cotton exchange, grocery store, bicycle and shoe store.
-Soby’s has retained some of its historical character by leaving the brickwork, hardwood floors and wooden beams and was awarded the Best Commercial Revitalization Project on its opening.
+Soby’s uses fresh, local ingredients to create contemporary dishes with Old South influences.
+The restaurant has a selection of dishes that showcase ‘southern taste’, such as fried green tomatoes and bacon mac and cheese to accompany its New South dishes, which include antebellum shrimp and bacon-wrapped pork tenderloin.
+The building itself previously housed a cotton exchange, grocery store, bicycle and shoe store and it has retained some of its historical character by leaving the brickwork, hardwood floors and wooden beams intact.

 Soby’s, 207 South Main Street, Greenville, SC, USA, +1 864-232-7007.